fahlman/SVELauncher/README.md

 ### Uninstalling a Mod Installed Using The Less Easy, but Better Way

-*The will not affect the installation in the original Mods folder.*
+*The will not affect the installation in the default Mods folder.*

 1. Throw the super-duper alias from the Mods-SVE folder in to the Trash to "uninstall" it.